kofidesmondML/housing_scraper/README.md

 ---

 ## Description
-The script scrapes apartment availability data from the Boise State University housing webpage and notifies specified recipients if apartments are available.
+The script scrapes apartment availability data from the [Boise State University Housing Apartments Availability](https://www.boisestate.edu/housing-apartments/apartments-availability/)housing webpage and notifies specified recipients if apartments are available.
 It runs periodically using the APScheduler library.

 ---